Spectora: Design Leadership

 OVERVIEW

-Build a design department from scratch, untangle years of UX & tech debt, and support experiments aimed at rapid growth.
+Built a design department from scratch, untangled years of UX & tech debt, and supported experiments aimed at rapid growth.

 MY ROLE